 Child support is usually expected until the child turns 18 and graduates from high school.
 The supporting parent, however, may be required to continue providing payments if the adult child is incapable of self-support because of a physical or mental disability.
 Parents do not have to financially contribute to the child's college education unless the parents have obligated themselves within a contract.

 Retroactivity for support usually goes back to the date of filing.
 So, most support cases start with “arrears”, which are usually paid off at 10% of the order.
 So, an order for $1,000 in support a month, would usually be paid at $1,100 per month until the arrears are satisfied.

 If you need guidance with child support or want to know whether you may be required to pay support, call us today at (412) 563-5000.

 How Is the Amount of Child Support Determined?

-Guidelines as to how child support is determined are found in the Pennsylvania Supreme Court, which is revised periodically.
+Guidelines as to how child support is determined are determined by rules promulgated by in the Pennsylvania Supreme Court, which are revised periodically.
 Support guidelines contain a formula for calculating proper amount of child support.

 Many factors enter into the equation, including: